aws/aws-cdk-rfcs/README.md

 the public API of your feature.
 This is will normally be described under the **Working Backwards** section of your RFC.

-To sign-off, the API bar raiser will add the **api-approved** label to the RFC pull request.
+To sign-off, the API bar raiser will add the **status/api-approved** label to the RFC pull request.

 Once the API was signed-off, update your RFC document and add a `[x]` the